Fermat's principle

 Fig.1: Fermat's principle in the case of refraction of light at a flat surface between (say) air and water.
 Given an object-point A in the air, and an observation point B in the water, the refraction point P is that which minimizes the time taken by the light to travel the path APB.
-If we seek the required value of x, we find that the angles α and β satisfy Snell's law.
+Seeking the required value of x shows that the angles α and β satisfy Snell's law.

 Fermat's principle, also known as the principle of least time, is the link between ray optics and wave optics.
 Fermat's principle states that the path taken by a ray between two given points is the path that can be traveled in the least time.

 First proposed by the French mathematician Pierre de Fermat in 1662, as a means of explaining the ordinary law of refraction of light (Fig.1), Fermat's principle was initially controversial because it seemed to ascribe knowledge and intent to nature.
 Not until the 19th century was it understood that nature's ability to test alternative paths is merely a fundamental property of waves.
 If points A and B are given, a wavefront expanding from A sweeps all possible ray paths radiating from A, whether they pass through B or not.
 If the wavefront reaches point B, it sweeps not only the ray path(s) from A to B, but also an infinitude of nearby paths with the same endpoints.
 Fermat's principle describes any ray that happens to reach point B; there is no implication that the ray "knew" the quickest path or "intended" to take that path.

 Fig.2: Two points P and P′ on a path from A to B. For the purposes of Fermat's principle, the propagation time from P to P′ is taken as for a point-source at P, not (e.g.) for an arbitrary wavefront W passing through P. The surface Σ (with unit normal n̂ at P′) is the locus of points that a disturbance at P can reach in the same time that it takes to reach P′; in other words, Σ is the secondary wavefront with radius PP′.
 (The medium is not assumed to be homogeneous or isotropic.)